StarBobis/MMT-Blender-Plugin/README.md

-# NMBT-Blender
+# Blender Plugin
-Special version of 3Dmigoto blender plugin.
+Special version of 3Dmigoto blender plugin originally forked from https://github.com/DarkStarSword/3d-fixes.
+And modify some code to better meet our needs.

 # Features
 - Super light, removed a lot of unused functions.
 - Works in Blender 4.0 or above.

 # LICENSE
-This project use GNU3 as main LICENSE,and MPL-2.0 as backup, you can use one of them or both.
+This project use GNU3 as main LICENSE,and MPL-2.0 as backup, you can use one of them.
 - GNU GENERAL PUBLIC LICENSE Version 3
 - Mozilla Public License 2.0